SAMMISolutions/docs/doc_posts/_getting-started/step-by-step.md

     </ol>
   </li><br>
   <li>Once you're back at your main deck view, press <strong>Save</strong>.</li>We have now created a button that will send a chat message <code>Hello World</code> anytime it's triggered.
 We have also created a Twitch chat trigger which will execute the button any time someone types <code>!test</code> in your Twitch chat.<br><br>
-  <h5>Trigger the button manually from Stream Deck</h5>
+  <h5>Trigger the button manually from SAMMI Deck</h5>
   <ol>
-    <li>{% include video_collapse.html w="80" src="open-streamdeck.mp4" alt="Open Stream Deck" %} Back in your main SAMMI menu, press <strong>Stream Deck</strong> to open it.
-This is your Stream Deck where you can manually press buttons you create in your SAMMI.<br>
+    <li>{% include video_collapse.html w="80" src="open-streamdeck.mp4" alt="Open SAMMI Deck" %} Back in your main SAMMI menu, press <strong>SAMMI Deck</strong> to open it.
+This is your SAMMI Deck where you can manually press buttons you create in your SAMMI.<br>
       <br>
       {% include alert.html text="sammi only acts as an editor.
-You can press your buttons in Stream Deck." type="warning" %}
+You can press your buttons in SAMMI Deck." type="warning" %}
       <p>Once launched, you will see connection settings.
 As we are just keeping everything at default in this tutorial, you can press <b>Connect</b>.
 Selected deck should be <b>Deck 1</b>.
 Press <b>Load Deck</b> and you should see your newly created button that we named <code>Send message</code>.</p>
     </li>
-    <li>{% include video_collapse.html w="100" src="trigger_button.mp4" name="button_manual" alt="Press your newly created button" %} While looking at your Twitch chat, click on the button in your Stream Deck.
+    <li>{% include video_collapse.html w="100" src="trigger_button.mp4" name="button_manual" alt="Press your newly created button" %} While looking at your Twitch chat, click on the button in your SAMMI Deck.
 It should send a <code>Hello World</code> message to your chat!<br>
     <b>Important:</b> Your SAMMI must be running and connected to Twitch Chat (SAMMI-Twitch Connections-Connect Twitch Chat).</li>
   </ol><br>
   <h5>Trigger the button via your Twitch chat</h5>
   <p>Do you still remember the Twitch chat trigger you configured for your button?
 If you followed the tutorial, it should be <code>!test</code>.</p>
   <ol>
-    <li>{% include video_collapse.html w="80" src="trigger_button_chat.mp4" name="button_trigger_twitch" alt="Trigger your button from Twitch chat" %} Try typing <code>!test</code> (or anything else you chose to be your trigger) in your Twitch chat while looking both at your chat and Stream Deck.<br>
+    <li>{% include video_collapse.html w="80" src="trigger_button_chat.mp4" name="button_trigger_twitch" alt="Trigger your button from Twitch chat" %} Try typing <code>!test</code> (or anything else you chose to be your trigger) in your Twitch chat while looking both at your chat and SAMMI Deck.<br>
       Two things should happen:
       <ul>
-        <li>You will see the button in your Stream Deck blink, just like when you manually pressed it with your mouse.</li>
+        <li>You will see the button in your SAMMI Deck blink, just like when you manually pressed it with your mouse.</li>
         <li>LioranBoard will respond back with <code>Hello World</code> in your Twitch chat.</li>
       </ul>
     </li><br>